 - Knowing that clouds don’t block UV light- The sun’s rays can pass through haze and clouds.

 - Knowing that time of year doesn’t reduce sun damage- Sun damage to the eyes can occur at any time of year, not just in summer.
 In fact, in winter, fresh snow can reflect up to 85 percent of UV rays, nearly doubling your overall exposure to solar UV radiation.
+Remember to wear sunglasses whenever you’re outside.

 Becoming aware of what the sun’s rays can do is an important part of reducing your prolonged exposure.
 Use these tips to help protect your eyes and enjoy the outdoors at the same time.
 Live healthy, live smart.